exploring self-realization, sacred personhood, and full humanity

 - Courtney Love: "Being a rock star is like being a cult leader - [like having] your own religion."

-Dark cultism will be found wherever human dignity is up for sale due to lack of self-knowledge; where people willingly merchandize themselves to Dear Leaders in exchange for empty promises of hope and change, security and safety.
+Dark cultism will be found wherever human dignity is up for sale due to lack of self-knowledge; where people willingly merchandize themselves to power symbols, to Dear Leaders in various guises, in exchange for empty promises of hope and change, security and safety.

 Take back your life, declare your independence today, from this slavery, this mind-control -- all forms of cultism.